The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

-Here is the form of my ignorance: Experience in the now is taken as an excuse by the basically frightened, confused, (spiritually) ignorant (me) for assessment, story-telling or -incorporating.
+Here is the form of my ignorance: Experience in the now is only distractedly noticed; mainly, it is only allowed to be a excuse for continuation of past views by the basically frightened, confused, (spiritually) ignorant (me), used for assessment/confirmation, story-telling or -incorporating.
 Enjoyment of sense immediately provides ignorant emotional volition an opportunity to jump headward and put it together with mysteried situation.

 Third Teacher says: Determination walks in front of you.

 Bliss everywhere.
 Have faith it is, can be, known.
 This determination.

 Yoga: turn within.

 Confidence, it is there.
 It can be known, see.

 Use discrimination and detachment.
 Cf Yajur Veda: Hamsa (the swan) separates and drinks the nectar.

 |I am the Self||Let go distractions|